 GasBol

-Ownership
+Ownership Structure

 GasBol was formed for the purpose of owning and operating the Bolivian Spur.
 Enron International Bolivia Holdings Ltd. (“EIBH”), Shell Gas (Latin America) B.V. (“SGLA”), Transredes and GasBol entered into a Quota Purchase and Quotaholders Agreement in October 1998 (the “Quota Purchase Agreement”), whereby EIBH assigned 20% of the quotas in GasBol to SGLA and 60% of the quotas in GasBol to Transredes.
 The current ownership of the quotas is as follows: EIBH (20%), SGLA (20%) and Transredes (60%).